Shifting towards agile software testing with data subsets

-Test data subsetting is extracting a smaller sized – referential integer set of data from a ‘production’ database to a non-production environment.
-Many customers ask us: “How should we create a subset?” and “How usable is a subset compared to my copy of a production database”?
+Test data subsetting is extracting a smaller sized – referential intact – set of data from a ‘production’ database to a non-production environment.
+Many customers ask us: “How should we create a subset?” and “How usable is a subset compared to my copy of a production database?”
 The concept of data subsetting is surprisingly simple: take a consistent part of a database and transfer it to another database.
 That’s all.
 Of course, the actual data subsetting isn’t that simple.
 Especially selecting the right data for the job is tricky, whether it’s testing or development.
 Why?
 Because you need to filter data.
-The complexity is getting all the right data to create a consistent dataset over all tables that also fulfills the testers needs.
+The complexity is in getting all the right data to create a consistent dataset over all tables that also fulfills the tester’s needs.

 - The available time-to-market is getting shorter, because ‘The Business’ demands it and the lifecycle of software also shortens.

-- Your production environment grows during time, the size needed in non-production environments grows twice as fast if you keep using full copies of production.
-For example: going from production size of 1 terabyte to 2 terabyte results in: 2 TB in Acceptance + 2 TB in Test + 2 TB in Development = 6 TB of total increase outside of production.
+- Your production environment grows over time, and the size needed in non-production environments grows twice as fast if you keep using full copies of production.
+For example: going from a production size of 1 terabyte to 2 terabytes results in 2 TB in Acceptance + 2 TB in Test + 2 TB in Development = 6 TB of total increase outside of production.

 Without question, most organizations don’t need all the data they have stored in their non-production environment and it’s costing them money.

 - The need for data storage is decreased (sometimes by more than 90%)

 - Idle times are significantly reduced

 - High control in test and development turnarounds